Rotator Cuff Tears and Related Injuries

 Howard Luks MD discussing Rotator Cuff Tears and their management

-There are many different forms of common rotator cuff or shoulder injuries.
-The majority of rotator cuff problems we see are degenerative or attritional in nature.
-Some rotator cuff problems are acute or the result of a recent accident of fall.
-Massive rotator cuff injuries can result from a fall and a dislocation in people over 40.
-Anyone over 40 who dislocates their shoulder should consider an MRI soon after the injury, since a massive tear can occur at the time the shoulder dislocated.
-Other rotator cuff problems can be secondary to another problem in the shoulder we refer to as instability.
-Rotator cuff symptoms vary significantly.
-Shoulder pain from rotator cuff tendinitis can be more severe than the pain from a tear — and the shoulder pain associated with a large tear may be much less than the shoulder pain experienced by someone with a small tear.
-That said, most patients with the shoulder disorders mentioned below will have very similar rotator cuff symptoms.
+There are many different conditions which cause our rotator cuff to hurt.
+The majority of rotator cuff problems are due to overuse or are degenerative in nature.
+Some rotator cuff conditions are “acute” or the result of a recent accident or fall.
+Rotator cuff symptoms can vary significantly.
+Very severe shoulder pain might not mean you have a severe rotator cuff injury.
+Shoulder pain from rotator cuff tendinitis can be more severe than the pain from a tear — and shoulder pain associated with a large tear may be much less than the shoulder pain experienced by someone with a small tear.

 Common rotator cuff injuries include:

 Symptoms from tendinosis generally come on slowly over time and reach a point where you are very uncomfortable.
-Some patients can identify an activity which precipitated the onset of pain, but most do not know what caused their symptoms to appear.
+Some patients can identify an activity or injury which precipitated the onset of pain, but most people with rotator cuff tendinosis have no idea why their shoulder started bothering them.
 One of the hallmarks of rotator cuff tendinosis is terrible night pain.
 The pain is usually on the side, and occasionally on the front of the shoulder.
 Patients with tendinosis typically do not have weakness.
-They may have weakness which is secondary to pain (and you simply do not want to use the arm), but they do not have true weakness like that associated with a large rotator cuff tear.
+They may have a weakness which is secondary to pain (and you simply do not want to use the arm).
 Snapping or popping in the shoulder may occur because the rotator cuff is no longer smooth, Patients with tendinosis may have pain when lifting their arm in certain positions, and loss of motion may occur.
 Pain is usually along the side of your upper arm and some people describe the pain as radiating down towards their elbow.
-Patients with tendinosis have trouble putting on a coat, putting on a bra, trying to reach up high or reach behind their back.
-Many many years ago, the shoulder pain associated with tendinosis was attributed to rotator cuff “impingement”, Impingement syndrome or Rotator Cuff Syndrome.
+Patients with rotator cuff tendinosis may have trouble putting on a coat, putting on a bra, trying to reach up high or reach behind their back.

-If you surgeon mentions that you have rotator cuff impingement, Impingement Syndrome or Rotator Cuff Syndrome — you are more than likely suffering from rotator cuff tendinosis or a partial tear or fraying of the rotator cuff.
+If your surgeon mentions that you have rotator cuff impingement, Impingement Syndrome or Rotator Cuff Syndrome — you are more than likely suffering from rotator cuff tendinosis or a partial tear or fraying of the rotator cuff.
 Rotator cuff impingement theorists also used to believe that a *bone spur* caused most rotator cuff problems.
 Most academic surgeons no longer believe that rotator cuff impingement or tears are due to bone spurs around the shoulder.
-If you are told you require shoulder surgery because of a bone spur… you should quickly seek a second opinion!
+If you are told you require shoulder surgery because of a bone spur… you should probably seek a second opinion.

 Overuse Rotator Cuff tendinitis